julianjohannesen/js-concurrency-notes/f002-promises.md

 Promise.resolve(5); //-> {fulfilled: 5} <- This is how Execute Program formats fulfilled promises.
 ```

 Here's another example.
-Notice in this example that we must return the array from the promise to add the new members to 'array.'
-Returning the array required that we add then(()=>array) as the last thenable statement.
+In this example, **the array is altered whether it's returned from the promise or not.
+But the array won't be contained in the PromiseResult in Chrome's inspection tools unless the array is returned from the promise.**

 ```js
 const array = [];